 Ideal for long-distance paddles and multi-day SUP tours, today’s best touring paddle boards offer a blend of speed, stability, and maximum glide performance…

-While the majority of people are still opting for the added stability of an all-around paddle board, inflatable touring SUPs have increased in popularity over the last few seasons as more paddlers are discovering the exciting world of SUP tours, camping, and overnight expeditions.
+While the majority of people are still opting for the added stability and versatility of an all-around paddle board, inflatable touring SUPs have increased in popularity over the last few seasons as more paddlers are discovering the exciting world of SUP tours, camping, and overnight expeditions.

-In this freshly-updated 2020 inflatable touring SUP buyer’s guide, we’ll compare our top-picks for this year, share some tips on exactly what to look for in a touring iSUP, and answer some commonly asked questions.
+In this freshly-updated 2021 inflatable touring SUP buyer’s guide, we’ll compare our top-picks for this year, share some tips on exactly what to look for in a touring iSUP, and answer some commonly asked questions.

-Best Touring Paddle Board Comparison Chart
+Best Touring Paddle Boards Comparison Chart

-Top-Rated Touring iSUP Reviews
+Top-Rated Touring SUPs